lobopraveen/praveenlobo.com/content/blog/2018/2018-05-01-Hugo-Static-Site-GitHub-Continuous-Integration-Deployment.markdown

 After [migrating](/blog/from-wordpress-to-a-static-site-generator/) the blog to Hugo and making some [custom changes](/blog/hugo-static-site-on-github-customizations/), it was time to develop the CI-CD pipeline.
 The key objectives for my CI-CD pipeline were

 1. to be able to build the site locally and
-1. to be able to build the site remotely on the integration server
+1. to be able to build the site remotely on an integration server

 ### Build Locally